Monday’s Column: Neal At The Cross

 They Were Characterized By EXAMINING.
 But, they were not uncritical, undiscerning students.
 They were listening to one of history’s greatest Christians, borne along by the Holy Spirit, but they still checked after him.
 Every man who purports to be God’s proclaimer deserves that same level of scrutiny.

 They Were Characterized By EVERYDAYNESS.
 They were not content to wait for the next Bible class or sermon.
 They were daily devourers of these Divine dictates!
-Aren’t there things you feel compelled to do on a daily basis (eat, sleep, brush your teeth, check your Facebook)?
+Aren’t there things you feel compelled to do on a daily basis (eat, sleep, brush your teeth, check social media)?
 We prove to God we are serious about the blessing of having a relationship with Him by constant, consistent consultation of His revealed mind and desires–we only find that in His Word!

 How can we tell whether something is just a man’s conviction or is God’s command?
 How do we know that some strange, new doctrine is true or false?
 Do not be content to let somebody be your sole source of gauging that!
 Be a Berean!